 In the morning, plan to eat lightly.
 Fasting is recommended for around eight hours prior to the experience.
 It’s recommended that you stay hydrated throughout the day, but stop drinking water two hours before the flood.

 Depending on the potency of the plant and your weight, 5-25g of root bark should suffice for a flood journey.
 This is another reason why having a guide is vital – you need someone who knows the particular plant and the adequate dosages to administer.
 Pure ibogaine content makes up about 1-5% of the bark volume.

 The Ibogaine Trip

-Depending on how much you consumed, your hallucinations will be more or less defined and more or less intense, both with eyes open and closed.
+The quality and intensity of your hallucinations (with eyes open and closed) will depend on how much iboga/ibogaine you consumed.
 Unlike entheogens such as ayahuasca and psilocybin mushrooms, which are known to show completely different realities, iboga/ibogaine visuals are mostly an expression of your subconscious, and resemble a lucid dream more than hyperdimensional alternate universes.

 Closed-eyed visuals can be either life-like, abstract, in the form of cartoons or animations, or a confusing mix of all styles.
 They can be fast-paced, absurd, bizarre, demonic, entertaining, pleasing, or present you with a slow, stable, and cohesive instructional narrative for your learning needs.